PhD Citation in Entrepreneurship

 - Office of Technology Management Seminars or Classes

-- Any Skandalaris Training Series
+- Any Skandalaris workshops or training series

 - Professional Development Program Seminars (DBBS, CRCT, etc.)